Toshi7/luminosity-sensor/README.md

-# luminosity-sensor
+# Luminosity-sensor

-## purpose
+## Purpose
-create platformio environment and use luminosity sensor using it.
+Build platformio environment and use luminosity sensor with that.

-## Installing
+## Installing platformio & library for SparkFunTSL2561 which is necessary to use TSL2561
 ```
 sudo pip install -U platformio
 platformio --version